akka/akka/akka-docs/scala/testing.rst

 deadline calculated by adding the :obj:`max` parameter to the block's start time is implicitly available within the block to all examination methods, if you do not specify it, is is inherited from the innermost enclosing :meth:`within` block.

-It should be noted that using :meth:`expectNoMsg` will terminate upon reception of a message or at the deadline, whichever occurs first; it follows that this examination usually is the last statement in a :meth:`within` block.
+It should be noted that if the last message-receiving assertion of the block is :meth:`expectNoMsg` or :meth:`receiveWhile`, the final check of the :meth:`within` is skipped in order to avoid false positives due to wake-up latencies.
+This means that while individual contained assertions still use the maximum time bound, the overall block may take arbitrarily longer in this case.

 .. code-block:: scala